-In August 2023 the Company refinanced its construction loan with a bridge loan of approximately \$73,686,000 (the "Bridge Loan") with a financial institution bearing interest at a variable rate of SOFR plus 3.25 percent.
-The Bridge Loan consists of interest only monthly payments through April 2025 and principal and interest payments from May 2025 through October 2025, with payment due in full upon maturity in October 2025.
-The outstanding balance of the Bridge Loan was approximately \$73,686,000 as of December 31, 2023.
+In August 2023, the Company refinanced its construction loan with a bridge loan (the "Bridge Loan") with a financial institution bearing interest at a variable rate of SOFR plus 3.25 percent.
+The Bridge Loan consists of interest only monthly payments through April 2025 and principal and interest payments from May 2025 through October 2025 based on a 25-year amortization period, with payment due in full upon maturity on October 30, 2025.
+The outstanding balance of the Bridge Loan was approximately \$70,739,000 as of December 31, 2024.